-The Division of Transplantation at the Hospital of the University of Pennsylvania is under the overall direction of Abraham Shaked, M.D., PhD.
-The University of Pennsylvania has one of busiest clinical transplant centers in the country, with active intraabdominal programs in liver, kidney, pancreas and islet cell transplantation done from living and cadaveric donors, providing exceptional global care for the transplant recipient.
+The Division of Transplantation at the Hospital of the University of Pennsylvania is under the overall direction of Kim Olthoff, MD, with active intraabdominal programs in liver, kidney, pancreas and islet cell transplantation, vascular access, and hepatobiliary surgery.

 The Penn Transplant Institute, led by Abraham Shaked, MD, PhD, is one of busiest solid organ transplant centers in the country, providing exceptional global care for the transplant recipient, and leading in cutting edge research in transplant science.